FreePressUnlimited/Security_HQ/devices.md

 ## **[Prey](https://preyproject.com/pricing/)**

-**WHAT**: Open source remote device tracking, wipe and encryption software.
+**WHAT**: Open source, remote device tracking, wipe and encryption software.

 **USEFUL FOR**: Tracking your devices, locating them in case of theft and (paid version) remotely wiping the data in them.